Earth Overshoot Day 2017 Is Here, Humans Have Used All The Planet’s Natural Resources

 — Footprint Network (@EndOvershoot) July 27, 2017

 Making up 60 percent of humanity’s ecological footprint, carbon emissions from fossil fuels remain the biggest thief of Earth’s resources.
-Deforestation, which makes it difficult for the planet to remove carbon dioxide from the atmosphere, concentrated farming, and overfishing also weigh heavy on the environment.
+Deforestation, which makes it difficult for the planet to remove carbon dioxide from the atmosphere, concentrated farming, and over-fishing also weigh heavy on the environment.

 In an effort to push the Earth Overshoot date later in the year, environmentalists are asking individuals to eat less meat, reduce fuel consumption, and stop wasting food.
 The Global Footprint Network estimates food is 26 percent of the human global footprint.
 This could be reduced to 16 percent simply by cutting food waste in half and eating more fruits and vegetables, according to the group.